christiancho/perihelion/README.md

 ## Background

 Perihelion is a JavaScript game about recharging a spaceship by flying it close to a star but not too close to damage the ship.
 It will rely heavily on Newtonian laws of gravitational attraction and give players just one chance to slingshot a ship around a star.
+The shot will be considered successful if the ship recharges an acceptable amount while preventing its health from running dangerously low.
+After each successful shot, the game will render a new randomly generated board.

 ## Functionality & MVP